-From David on July 23rd, 2008 in CalFinder News
+From Brittany Mauriss on July 23, 2008 in CalFinder News

 Until recently, modern home designers and architects had largely ignored the usefulness of the sun in home building.
 It is a technique as old as home building itself and yet somehow we’d forgotten the importance of free heating and cooling.
 Yet now, as a new generation of homebuilders and architects again recognize the vitality of passive solar design, it has once again become important to understand and determine how best to build your home under the sun.